United Parcel Service: fundamental analysis and UPS share price forecast for 2026

 Thus, UPS generates revenue through a diversified portfolio of logistics services, serving both the mass segment (retail clients) and the large corporate sector with tailored supply chain solutions.

-On 23 April 2025, UPS published its results for Q1 fiscal 2025, which ended on 31 March 2025.
+On 23 April 2025, UPS published its results for Q1 of the 2025 financial year, which ended on 31 March 2025.
 Below is its key financial data compared to the corresponding period of last year:

 • Revenue: 21.55 billion USD (–1%)